francobarrionuevoenv21/MHW_xarray_mapping/README.md

 Download gridded SST data from a reliable source with a daily temporal resolution.
 One of the most used products for this case is the OISST (Huang et al., 2021).
 Data con be downloaded from [here](https://www.ncei.noaa.gov/products/optimum-interpolation-sst)

 Ensure the dataset:
-- Has, at least, 30 years of data
+- Has, at least, 30 years of daily data
 - Is in NetCDF or any other XArray supported format
 - Uses consistent spatial coordinates (lat/lon)

 ### 2. Detect Marine Heatwave Events

 Detect MHW events for your study region using any of the available implementations of the Hobday et al. (2016) methodology.
-You can try with [Python implementation created by Eric C. J. Oliver] (https://github.com/ecjoliver/marineHeatWaves) or build your own one.
+You can try with [Python implementation created by Eric C. J. Oliver](https://github.com/ecjoliver/marineHeatWaves) or build your own one.

 This step should provide:
 - Event start and end dates